metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 - `security` (Attributes) Security represents security settings (see [below for nested schema](#nestedatt--spec--security))
 - `skip_upgrade_checks` (Boolean) SkipUpgradeChecks defines if an upgrade should be forced even if one of the check fails
 - `storage` (Attributes) A spec for available storage in the cluster and how it should be used (see [below for nested schema](#nestedatt--spec--storage))
+- `upgrade_osd_requires_healthy_p_gs` (Boolean) UpgradeOSDRequiresHealthyPGs defines if OSD upgrade requires PGs are clean.
+If set to 'true' OSD upgrade process won't start until PGs are healthy.This configuration will be ignored if 'skipUpgradeChecks' is 'true'.Default is false.
-- `wait_timeout_for_healthy_osd_in_minutes` (Number) WaitTimeoutForHealthyOSDInMinutes defines the time the operator would wait before an OSD can be stopped for upgrade or restart.
-If the timeout exceeds and OSD is not ok to stop, then the operator would skip upgrade for the current OSD and proceed with the next one if 'continueUpgradeAfterChecksEvenIfNotHealthy' is 'false'.
-If 'continueUpgradeAfterChecksEvenIfNotHealthy' is 'true', then operator would continue with the upgrade of an OSD even if its not ok to stop after the timeout.
-This timeout won't be applied if 'skipUpgradeChecks' is 'true'.
-The default wait timeout is 10 minutes.
+- `wait_timeout_for_healthy_osd_in_minutes` (Number) WaitTimeoutForHealthyOSDInMinutes defines the time the operator would wait before an OSD can be stopped for upgrade or restart.If the timeout exceeds and OSD is not ok to stop, then the operator would skip upgrade for the current OSD and proceed with the next oneif 'continueUpgradeAfterChecksEvenIfNotHealthy' is 'false'.
+If 'continueUpgradeAfterChecksEvenIfNotHealthy' is 'true', then operator wouldcontinue with the upgrade of an OSD even if its not ok to stop after the timeout.
+This timeout won't be applied if 'skipUpgradeChecks' is 'true'.The default wait timeout is 10 minutes.

 <a id="nestedatt--spec--ceph_version"></a>
 ### Nested Schema for `spec.ceph_version`